param-code/counter-app/README.md

 ## Usage

 Once the development server is running, you can access the application at `http://localhost:3000`.
-Use the buttons to increment or decrement the counter.
+Use the stopwatch to start, pause, and reset the timer.
+Record laps and analyze your session.
+Switch between light and dark modes and check the world clock for different countries.

 ## How It Works

 The Counter App is built using React and Vite.
-Vite provides a fast development environment with HMR, which means any changes you make to the code are instantly reflected in the browser without a full reload.
+Vite provides a fast development environment with Hot Module Replacement (HMR), which means any changes you make to the code are instantly reflected in the browser without a full reload.

 ### Project Structure

 - `src/`: Contains the source code of the application
-  - `App.jsx`: The main component that renders the counter
+  - `App.jsx`: The main component that renders the stopwatch and other features
   - `index.jsx`: The entry point of the application
 - `public/`: Contains static assets
 - `vite.config.js`: Configuration file for Vite